veenavijai/photovault/README.md

 ## High-level design choices

-### Overall

-- I tried to understand Keepsafe's tech stack first and learn why each component was necessary/the preferred option.
-- I aimed to find a sweet spot between technologies that would help me prototype quickly, but also convert the code to production-level if I had time later.

 ### Tools

 - Web Framework: I chose FastAPI over Flask since it supported asynchronous APIs.
 Moreover, REST APIs seemed much easier to test since FastAPI offered in-built data validation with Pydantic schemas.
 Thankfully, this paid off because error messages were straightforward.
 - Asynchronous Server Gateway Interface: uvicorn.
 I needed an application server to handle async requests, and uvicorn + FastAPI had great documentation online.
 - Database: SQLite.
-Storing user information locally even for an MVP felt like a no-no, considering there were several entities and relationships to model, and security is the biggest priority.
+Storing user information locally felt like a no-no, considering there were several entities and relationships to model, and security is the biggest priority.
 So, I chose SQLite which didn't require me to spin up another server and was as lightweight as possible.
 - Schema modeling: Pydantic (built-in).
 - UI for testing: I tried Swagger UI to see what it was like.
 The UI was so clean and the auto-generated documentation was fantastic.
 I could see all the response body and error codes and it was very user-friendly.